Skip to main content

 trust level

 We currently only support TRUSTED beneficiaries.
-Creating beneficiaries that are still not trusted beneficiaries will be supported in the future.
+Creating beneficiaries that are still not trusted beneficiaries is planned for the future.

 trusted beneficiaries